nakama-lab/franka-buttons/README.md

 # Read franka buttons in ROS

-This is a ROS repo to read the state of the buttons of franka robot.
+This is a ROS 2 repo to read the state of the Pilot buttons on Franka robot.

 - [Read franka buttons in ROS](#read-franka-buttons-in-ros)
   - [Installation](#installation)